Mario Monti Keynote Speaker

 After months of negotiations under Italy’s pressure, Germany, the Netherlands and Finland – which had strongly opposed the idea of interventions in order to stabilize sovereign bond markets – changed position and joined a unanimous statement by the Euro Summit (June 2012) calling for such interventions.
 This provided the ECB with the highest political coverage for a shift in monetary policy, which was in fact announced shortly afterwards by the ECB President.

-A graduated of Bocconi University and pursued graduate studies at Yale University.
+A graduated of Bocconi University, he then pursued graduate studies at Yale University.
 He was professor of Economics at the University of Trento, at the University of Torino, and then at Bocconi, where he was Rector between 1989 and 1994.